google/transit/gtfs/spec/en/reference.md

 File: **Optional** (**Required** if `translations.txt` is provided)

 The file contains information about the dataset itself, rather than the services that the dataset describes.
-Note that, in some cases, the publisher of the dataset may be a different entity than any of the agencies.
+Note that, in some cases, the publisher of the dataset can be a different entity than any of the agencies.

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |